Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for all three parameters.
-The description adds no extra meaning beyond the schema, meeting the baseline.
+Schema coverage is 100% with descriptions for all parameters.
+The tool description adds no additional meaning beyond the schema, so baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.